chapel-lang/chapel/doc/sphinx/source/users-guide/taskpar/coforall.rst

 Operationally, a coforall loop creates a distinct task per loop iteration, each of which executes a copy of the loop body.
-Mnemonically, the coforall loop can be thought of as a *concurrent forall* --- that is, a parallel loop in which each iteration is a concurrent task.
+Mnemonically, the coforall loop can be thought of as a *concurrent forall*—that is, a parallel loop in which each iteration is a concurrent task.

-As with the cobegin statement, the original task does not proceed until the child tasks corresponding to the coforall's iterations have completed.
-And, as there, the original task waits only for its immediate children, not their descendents.
+As with the :ref:`cobegin statement <ug-cobegin>`, the original task does not proceed until the child tasks corresponding to the coforall's iterations have completed.
+And, as with ``cobegin``, the original task waits only for its immediate children, not their descendents.

-..
-TODO: better m-dash above?

 The following code illustrates a simple use of the coforall loop: